To: LEA Representatives

-Once the SEA has investigated the complaint and made a determination, either party may appeal to the Assistant Commissioner for the Division of Student Support to review the findings.
+Once the SEA has investigated the complaint and made a determination, either party may appeal to the Assistant Commissioner for the Office of Student and School Success of the Minnesota Department of Education to review the findings.
 The Assistant Commissioner, or his/her representative, will review the SEA’s investigation and findings, interview parties involved in the complaint, hold a public meeting if needed, and make a final determination of compliance.
 After the Assistant Commissioner’s final determination, either party may request a review by the U.S. Secretary of Education.

-If a complaint alleges that the SEA has violated applicable law or regulation, the complaint will be referred directly for review and investigation to the Assistant Commissioner for the Office of Accountability and Improvement.
+If a complaint alleges that the SEA has violated applicable law or regulation, the complaint will be referred directly for review and investigation to the Assistant Commissioner for the Office of Student and School Success

-Within 60 business days of receiving the complaint; the SEA will:
+Within 60 business days of receiving the complaint:

 1. The Assistant Commissioner will assign the review to a unit or section not involved in the administration of the program.
 This unit or section will follow the procedural steps outlined above.